Contributing

 - Fork the repository

-- Clone the fork your local machine
+- Clone the fork onto your local machine

 - Make a new feature branch